ICAZ117/mocside/README.md

 * add ability for professors to create temp url to give to students so they can sign up

 * deleting some problems has not reset their copies copy id when needed...ie delete 14 when it has copies should make the first copy switch copy id to itself, ie 45's copy id becomes 45
+* some test cases have the wrong assignment id....where did this happen....?
+* running code not working
+* submitting code not working...accordion problem....not able to set isSuccessful of undefined

 Bug Fixes: